-Or, have you tried a probiotic and felt WORSE on it?
+Or, have you tried a probiotic for IBS and felt WORSE on it?

 If so, don’t miss this!

-In this article, I’m going to address some concerns around probiotics and something called D-lactic acidosis.
+In this article, I’m going to address some concerns around taking a probiotic for IBS or SIBO and something called D-lactic acidosis.

 Here’s the background story: there was a paper published this year that found an association between Irritable Bowel Syndrome (IBS), SIBO, brain fog, and probiotic use (1).
 They suggested that the probiotics could potentially be increasing D-lactate production and causing brain fog.
 The paper was immediately countered in the scientific literature, in defense of probiotics (2).
 This has created some fear and confusion around probiotic use, so I’d like to clarify what the evidence shows.